Pazz & Jop

 Music critic Robert Christgau created the Pazz & Jop poll and presided over it from its inception in 1971 to 2005.

 Pazz & Jop was an annual poll of top musical releases, compiled by American newspaper The Village Voice and created by music critic Robert Christgau.
-It published lists of the year's top releases for 1971 and, after Christgau's two-year absence from the Voice, each year from 1974 onward.
+It published lists of the year's top releases for 1971 and, after Christgau's two-year absence from the Voice, each year from 1974 till 2018.
 The polls were tabulated from the submitted year-end top 10 lists of hundreds of music critics.
 It was named in acknowledgement of the defunct magazine Jazz & Pop, and adopted the ratings system used in that publication's annual critics poll.